scharlton2/modelviewer-mf6/docs/source/viewcontrol.rst

 #.
 Click the **Action** menu and select **Reset Viewpoint**.

 .. note::
-    - This command changes the viewpoint so that all visible graphic objects can be seen in the :ref:`display area <user_interface>`.
+    - This command changes the viewpoint so that all visible graphic objects can be seen in the :ref:`display area <display_area>`.

 .. _setting_size_of_display_area: